Workplace bullying definition

 - train managers and supervisors to adopt participative management styles as part of a culture that emphasises open communication, support and mutual respect

-If you clicked in any of the above, consider risk control measures, such as:
+If any of these points apply, consider risk control measures, such as:

 - consult employees on possible job redesign